 Please submit your relevant startup idea / venture.
 This is a continuous call and we will reach out to you when an opportunity to work together arises.

-IGNITE Innovation Challenge
+IGNITE Challenge

-IGNITE Seed Research and Development Food Lab
+IGNITE Research and Development Agri-Food Lab

-IGNITE Research and Development Lab
+IGNITE Research and Development Logistics Lab

 Below is a list of countries and their innovation workstreams under the Eastern Africa Regional Hub.
 These diverse innovation teams are strategically positioned across WFP’s regional and country offices, each managing their own portfolio.